 Visiting students should contact the financial aid office at their home institution for more information.

 Failure to uphold requirements set by the UC Berkeley Code of Conduct, Summer Abroad Student Agreement, program policies, and program staff may result in immediate dismissal from the program.
 If a student is dismissed, he/she will be removed from program courses and will be responsible for all program-related expenses as well as travel home.
 Program accommodations will need to be vacated within 24 hours of dismissal.

 Please note: any violation of the Berkeley Code of Conduct occurring while participating in a Summer Abroad program may result in your dismissal from the program, and you will also be reported to the UC Berkeley Center for Student Conduct which may lead to further sanctions as deemed appropriate by the University.

 Withdrawal, Cancellation & Refund

 To withdraw from any Summer Abroad program, a Program Enrollment Change Form must be submitted.
 Writing an email or talking to program staff is not considered an official request.
 Incomplete or missing confirmation forms do not qualify as an official cancellation from Summer Abroad.

 The $400 deposit is nonrefundable, except in cases under the following circumstances:

-• You are denied admission because the selection criteria was not met (no refund will be issued if you did not complete the application by failing to submit all required documents and/or did not attend any required meetings)
+• You are denied admission because the selection criteria were not met (no refund will be issued if you did not complete the application by failing to submit all required documents and/or did not attend any required meetings)

-• The program is full and you choose not to switch to another open program or remain on the waitlist
+• The program is full, and you choose not to switch to another open program or remain on the waitlist

 A refund of tuition will be issued if you cancel by the Friday of the first week of class.
 For information about tuition refund policies and deadlines, visit http://summer.berkeley.edu/registration/refund.